Drolfb/COMP-3716-Project-GIT-TEST/README.md

 3. You now 3 different options, Create Tournament, View Tournaments and Switch Manager.
 View Tournaments views all active tournaments, create tournamnet makes a new tournament. and switch user switches the user you're currently logged in as.

-4. Once your in create tournament, you have several different options for creating a tournament, all must be filled in before you continue.
+4. Once you're in create tournament, you have several different options for creating a tournament, all must be filled in before you continue.

 5. From here you have 3 options, add team, view teams and then generate match ups depending on if the minimum team requirement